A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Introduction

 \section{Introduction}

-The high stellar density and resulting high rate of gravitational encounters in globular clusters make them uniquely productive birthplaces for both millisecond pulsars (MSPs) and exotic compact binaries.
+The high stellar density and resulting high rate of gravitational encounters in globular clusters make them uniquely productive birthplaces for both millisecond pulsars (MSPs) and other types of exotic compact binaries.
 Globular clusters produce two orders of magnitude more low-mass X-ray binaries per unit mass than the galactic disk \citep[e.g.][]{XRBGCs1, XRBGCs2}, which results in a similar overproduction of MSPs and exotic systems.
-To date, 331 pulsars have been identified in 45 globular clusters\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}.
+To date, 343 pulsars have been identified in 45 globular clusters\footnote{\url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/GCpsr.html}}, and 310 of those are MSPs (pulse period $< 20$\,ms).
 That number will only increase as pulsar searches with new and more sensitive telescopes continue.

 The interactions between pulsars and cluster stars add accelerations to both the pulsar's spin and orbital parameters \citep{Prager2017}.
 These effects mean that globular cluster pulsars are not useful for certain high-precision timing applications, such as probing the nHz gravitational wave background, but the sheer number of cluster pulsars provides a rich dataset for probing physics such as cluster dynamics \citep{ClustDynProbes}, cluster gas properties \citep{Abbate2018,Prager2017}, general relativity \citep{FreireWex2024}, and the neutron star equation of state \citep{LattimerEOS,OzelFreire}.